.: first to dive while dependent on a ventilator

 Your donations will help keep Matt’s legacy alive and inspiring others.

-Matt’s primary obstacle was being unable to breathe independently; Matt’s lung function is fully dependent on ventilator – submerging to just 5 feet maximizes most vent’s pressure delivery capabilities.
+Matt’s primary obstacle was being unable to breathe independently; Matt’s lung function is fully dependent on ventilator – submerging to just a couple feet of depth maximizes most vents’ pressure delivery capabilities.
 A second issue was keeping Matt’s trachea dry, as this would pose a very real risk of drowning.
 A custom drysuit was designed by DUI Drysuits that allowed passage of his vent tubes through the suit to his trachea.
 This development allowed Matt to immerse within the water for the first time in more than 10 years and relieve the weight of the world.

 With Matt’s paralysis, he was dependent on his dive safety team to monitor his dive and the integrity of all life support equipment.
 Early in the project, a set of eye signals were developed.
 As the project evolved, Ocean Reef Group sponsored Diving a Dream by providing underwater communications equipment.
 This allowed Matt to communicate directly with his dive team and surface support.